A combinatorial approach to small ball inequalities for sums and differences: Small ball inequalities in abelian groups

 \section{Small ball inequalities in abelian groups}

-Let $G$ be a topological group equipped with the Borel $\sigma$-algebra (i.e., the $\sigma$-algebra generated by the open sets).
-Let $X, Y$ be i.i.d. random variables taking values in $G$.
+Let $G$ denote an abelian topological group equipped with the Borel $\sigma$-algebra (i.e., the $\sigma$-algebra generated by the open sets).
+Let $X$ and $Y$ be i.i.d. random variables taking values in $G$.
 A subset of $G$ is said to be {\it symmetric} if it contains the group inverse of each element of this set.
-In this section, we assume that $G$ is abelian with the identity 0.

 For two subsets $F, K\subseteq G$, their Minkowski sum $F+K$ is defined as